Jackson Pollock: Later years and death (1955–1956)

 In 1955, Pollock painted Scent and Search, his last two paintings.
 He did not paint at all in 1956, but was making sculptures at Tony Smith's home: constructions of wire, gauze, and plaster.
 Shaped by sand-casting, they have heavily textured surfaces similar to what Pollock often created in his paintings.

 Pollock and Krasner's relationship began to crumble by 1956, owing to Pollock's continuing alcoholism and infidelity involving another artist, Ruth Kligman.
 On August 11, 1956, at 10:15 p.m., Pollock died in a single-car crash in his Oldsmobile convertible while driving under the influence of alcohol.
 At the time, Krasner was visiting friends in Europe; she abruptly returned on hearing the news from a friend.
 One of the passengers, Edith Metzger, was also killed in the accident, which occurred less than a mile from Pollock's home.
 The other passenger, Ruth Kligman, survived.
 In December 1956, four months after his death, Pollock was given a memorial retrospective exhibition at the Museum of Modern Art (MoMA) in New York City.
 A larger, more comprehensive exhibition of his work was held there in 1967.
 In 1998 and 1999, his work was honored with large-scale retrospective exhibitions at MoMA and at The Tate in London.

 For the rest of her life, Pollock's widow, Lee Krasner, managed his estate and ensured that Pollock's reputation remained strong despite changing art world trends.
-The couple are buried in Green River Cemetery in Springs with a large boulder marking his grave and a smaller one marking hers.
+They are buried in Green River Cemetery in Springs with a large boulder marking his grave and a smaller one marking hers.